-Summit offers specializations and industry certifications for in-demand careers in Healthcare, Information Technology (IT), and Construction through 20-week accredited programs, delivering academic rigor alongside marketable skills and connections to employers.
+Summit offers specializations and industry certifications for in-demand careers in Information Technology (IT), Construction and Medical Administrative Assistant through 20-week accredited programs, delivering academic rigor alongside marketable skills and connections to employers.
 Summit’s workforce-driven model also offers accelerated 10-week GED training.
 Students enroll at Summit Academy each year from across the seven-county metropolitan area.
 Summit’s mission is to empower individuals to develop their ability to thrive and to become contributing citizens in their communities, as well as economic drivers of the State of Minnesota.

 In 1996, two established training and job placement programs joined forces: Twin Cities Opportunities Industrialization Center and Two or More.
 The merger created Summit Academy OIC, a vocational training center focused on giving low-income adults access to skills for the jobs of today and tomorrow.
 Embracing a comprehensive community focus, we located ourselves in the heart of North Minneapolis, where we remain today.